rostenkowski/resize/README.md

 To run the tests simply install the dependencies using [**Composer**](https://getcomposer.org/doc/00-intro.md#globally) and then run the [`bin/run-tests.sh`](bin/run-tests.sh) script on linux.
 On windows u can run in eg. **git bash**: `bin/run-tests-win.sh`.
-To check the code coverage see the `docs/code-coverage.html` file.

 ```
 bin/run-tests.sh